AMP Advice First

 A staged approach allowed continued operation of the facility during construction.
 Refurbishment included new facades, roof finishes, reconfigured interior spaces and new interior fitout and finishes.
 Louvres were installed to control heat build-up whilst still accommodating the penetration of natural light deep into the double-volume space.
 A new retail concept store was also delivered as part of the project.
 Substantial upgrade of building services was incorporated with the design for sales, administration and service offices including new lighting, power, voice/data and mechanical services.

-- Community and Cultural
+- Civic Community and Justice

 - Retail and Hospitality